syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Types.md

 ![](SfDataGrid_images/TemplateColumns.png)

-## Row Header

-RowHeader is a special column which is placed as first cell of each row and it will always be frozen.
-To enable the RowHeader in SfDataGrid, you need to set the [SfDataGrid.ShowRowHeader](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~ShowRowHeader.html) property as `true`.

-Further, SfDataGrid allows you to customize the row header width using the [SfDataGrid.RowHeaderWidth](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~RowHeaderWidth.html) property.
-The default value of `SfDataGrid.RowHeaderWidth` is 20.

-The below code example illustrates how to enable and customize the row header in SfDataGrid.

-{% highlight c# %}

-dataGrid.ShowRowHeader = true;
-dataGrid.RowHeaderWidth = 50;

-{% endhighlight %}

 ## GridSwitchColumn

 The [GridSwitchColumn](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridSwitchColumn.html) is derived from [GridColumn](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn.html), and hence it inherits all the properties of `GridColumn`.
 It loads a [UISwitch](https://developer.xamarin.com/api/type/MonoTouch.UIKit.UISwitch/) as the content of record cells in the column and responds to value changes in it.
 You can change the underlying data source by toggling the values shown in the `UISwitch`.
 To create `GridSwitchColumn` in SfDataGrid the property corresponding to the column in the underlying collection must be of type [bool](https://msdn.microsoft.com/en-us/library/system.boolean(v=vs.110).aspx).